FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 8th July 2024.md

 Housing, Local Government and Heritage, An Post and the Elected Members

-to improve the accuracy and integrity of the electoral register.--- 22
+to improve the accuracy and integrity of the electoral register.
+---
+22

 23.